CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 Saf-C 909.15 Denial of Renewal Medical Waiver.

-(a) In the event the commissioner denies a renewal medical waiver, he or she shall notify the driver-applicant in writing.
+(a) In the event the commissioner denies a renewal medical waiver, they shall notify the driver-applicant in writing.

 (b) Each person denied a renewal medical waiver shall have an opportunity for an administrative hearing in accordance with the provisions of Saf-C 200.